Animals in the Library Policy

 As defined in federal law, service animal is a dog or miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 The work or tasks performed by a service animal must be directly related to the handler's disability.[1]

-A staff member may ask anyone bringing an animal into a library the following question if it is not readily apparent that the animal is a trained service animal:
+A staff member may ask anyone bringing an animal into a library the following questions if it is not readily apparent that the animal is a trained service animal:

 Work or tasks include, but are not limited to: